 Don’t allow momentum to build where bad feelings are concerned.Respond to them more quickly at ever more subtle levels.
 Interrupt what doesn't work for you and go for what feels truer and better.

 Tell the truth to others.
 Have boundaries and speak them to others whether they’re thrilled with them or not.
 Don’t drop your boundaries when people push against them, and don’t freak out, either.
 That’s what people do, so someone will; no need to take it personally.
 But there’s a great need—your own well-being and authentic living are at stake—for you to hold any boundary that you’ve gotten clear about needing to draw.
-(Need a coach for boundaries?
-Well, I could be that coach.
-There’s also my amazing friend and colleague Kelli Younglove, who has a special gift with this topic.)
+(Need support for boundaries?
+My amazing friend and colleague Kelli Younglove—aka, the Boundaries Barista--has a special gift with and a self-paced online course on boundaries.)

 Put yourself to bed kindly, so you can wake up trusting life, and trusting that you’re on your own side.